The diuranium molecule has a quadruple bond

 Relativistic Quantum Chemical Calculations Show that the Uranium Molecule U2 Has a Quadruple Bond.

 Nature Chemistry 2018.
-DOI: external page10.1038/s41557-018-0158-9
+DOI: external page 10.1038/s41557-018-0158-9

 1) Laboratorium für Physikalische Chemie, ETH Zurich